x-JR/vs-ancientdungeons/README.md

 to spawn the meta-filler block type `/giveblock meta-filler`

 to be able to see the meta blocks you placed and to remove them you need to press ctrl + f4

+if you have any questions feel free to DM me (Th3Dilli on Vintagestory server)